Onboarding matters - it matters to employee engagement and has a huge impact on retention.

 - Make them feel them feel enthusiastic about how their role/input can make a difference

-3. Personalise and make the learning experience timely
+2. Personalise the learning experience

-4. Tap into existing resources
+3. Tap into existing resources

 Don't reinvent the wheel if you don't need to.
 Many companies have lots of useful information on their website or intranet that you can reuse, e.g. an animation or company video, or link to common resources like company history or organisation charts.

 While you want the onboarding to be a comprehensive reference point for new employees, think about what the essential information is and where you feel you can add most value.
 Use your time and budget to find creative ways of presenting that information, rather than just reiterating what learners can read on the website.
-For example, rather than repeat a HR policy on bullying or discrimination, you could use immersive scenarios to demonstrate everyday examples of how these issues can play out in the workplace, their consequences and impact – and what staff should do to help with prevention.
+For example, rather than repeat a HR policy on bullying or discrimination in your compliance modules, you could use immersive scenarios to demonstrate everyday examples of how these issues can play out in the workplace, their consequences and impact – and what staff should do to help with prevention.

-5. Keep it real – encourage story collection and storytelling
+4. Keep it real – encourage storytelling

 Are you onboard with eLearning?